Protecting Yourself in Mediation with High-Conflict Spouse

 Just because you’re not in a courtroom doesn’t mean you can’t call on expert witnesses.
 If you are dealing with child custody, for example, bring in a child psychologist, a babysitter or knowledgeable family member.
 Having a third-party opinion—especially an expert one—can help even the playing field.

 Feelings are likely to bubble to the surface.
 In fact, your spouse is probably hoping to get a reaction out of you.
 But it’s not to your advantage to get too bogged down in emotions during mediation.
 Instead, talk to a counselor about the emotions you’re experiencing, and keep them out of legal conversations.

 High-conflict people love to re-hash old arguments and dwell in power struggles.
 Your best defense?
 Don’t look backwards.
 Look ahead.

-For help protecting yourself during mediation for divorce from a high conflict spouse, contact us at Westchester Family Law to schedule a confidential consultation.
+For help protecting yourself during mediation for divorce from a high conflict spouse, contact us today to schedule a confidential consultation.